 * via Eurostar to Paris then

 * overnight Thello train from Paris to Milan then

 * on via Italian train to Puglia - the trains go through Bologna and reach the Adriatic cost at Rimini, then follow the Adriatic coast (often right beside the sea) to Foggia, Bari, Brindisi and Lecce.

 You can leave London early/mid afternoon and be in Puglia about 24 hours later.

 The return trip is essentially the reverse of the above - travel Puglia to Milan leaving about lunchtime, overnight to Paris leaving Milan at about 11pm, Eurostar to London arriving in mid afternoon.

 Eurostar fares can be bought in advance for about £45 each (very occasionally you can get even cheaper offers).
 The trip takes about 2 hours 40 minutes or less.

 In Paris you then need to go from Gare du Nord to Gare de Lyon, which takes about 30/45 minutes using the RER green line although we usually allow quite a bit more time and have drink at Gare de Lyon; we don't like rushing!

 The Thello train between Paris and Milan leaves just after 7pm.
-It has a dining car with two sittings if you want to eat on the train, which is enjoyable and OK quality; it is not cheap but not too expensive either.
-You can always eat before you get on the train or if you prefer take a picnic on board.
+It has a dining car with two sittings if you want to eat on the train, which is enjoyable and OK quality; it is not too expensive.
+You can always eat before you get on the train or if you prefer take a picnic on board - we have done both.